SirusDoma/Genode.Audio/README.md

 ### 7. Cleanup ###

+It is recommended that you do not disposing `SoundSource` (`Sound` or `Music`) right after it is not used, Disposing `SoundSource` will releasing OpenAL handle, which mean it cannot be reused and recycled by pool system of `SoundSystem`.

+Disposing of `SoundSource` will not give you significant benefit both in term of memory usage or cpu utilization.
+Because the buffer will be enqueued anyway to save memory and keep `SoundSource` state reusable while the OpenAL handle itself only take small amount of bytes.

-It is recommended to perform the cleanup before exiting the application or the library functionality is no longer required.
+However, in case you're about to exit the program or library is no longer needed, it is recommended to perform the cleanup.

 ```
     // Dispose SoundSystem
     SoundSystem.Instance.Dispose();
 ```

-Note this will stop all playing sounds and music instances and dispose them.
-Additionally, it will stop the automatic update cycle if it was requested before.
+Note this will stop all playing sounds and music instances and dispose them, including the OpenAL that mentioned earlier.

 Performing any playback operation or modifying audio properties is no longer safe after this point.